Ernest Borgnine

 Ernest Borgnine (/ˈbɔrɡnaɪn/ BORG-nyne; born Ermes Effron Borgnino; January 24, 1917 – July 8, 2012) was an American actor whose career spanned over six decades.
 He was noted for his gruff but relaxed voice and gap-toothed Cheshire Cat grin.
 A popular performer, he appeared as a guest on numerous talk shows and as a panelist on several game shows.

 Borgnine's film career began in 1951 and included supporting roles in China Corsair (1951), From Here to Eternity (1953), Vera Cruz (1954), Bad Day at Black Rock (1955), and The Wild Bunch (1969).
 He played the unconventional lead in many films, winning the Academy Award for Best Actor for his role in Marty (1955), which won the Academy Award for Best Picture.
 Borgnine starred as the title character in the sitcom McHale's Navy (1962–1966) and co-starred as Dominic Santini in the action series Airwolf (1984–1986).

 Borgnine earned his third Primetime Emmy Award nomination at age 92 for his work on the 2009 series finale of ER.
-He was the original voice of Mermaid Man on SpongeBob SquarePants from 1999 until his death in 2012.
+He was the voice of Mermaid Man on SpongeBob SquarePants from 1999 until his death in 2012.

 Early life and education

 Borgnine was born Ermes Effron Borgnino (/it/) on January 24, 1917, in Hamden, Connecticut, the son of Italian immigrants.
-His mother, Anna hailed from Carpi, near Modena, while his father Camillo Borgnino was a native of Ottiglio near Alessandria.
+His mother, Anna (1894–1947) hailed from Carpi, near Modena, and his father Camillo Borgnino (1891–1975) was a native of Ottiglio near Alessandria.
 Borgnine's parents separated when he was two years old, and he lived with his mother in Italy for about four and a half years.
 By 1923, his parents had reconciled, the family name was changed from Borgnino to Borgnine, and his father changed his first name to Charles.
 Borgnine had a younger sister, Evelyn Borgnine Velardi.
 The family settled in New Haven, Connecticut, where Borgnine graduated from James Hillhouse High School.
 He took to sports while growing up and showed no interest in acting.